 When the additional 200 Items in the example above are loaded, the filters for their SubCategories "Flavors added", "Allergans" and "No allergans" will automatically be created and will include the Items in the Main Categories that have Items in those SubCategories.

 Tip: You can create another non-Dynamic Filter called "All" and position it below Main Category, but above the SubCategory.
 This way when you click on a Main Category you will first see "All" items in that Main Category, rather than the first SubCategory of Items in the second level.

 Your Filter Tree would then look like this, where ALL is simply a regular Filter (not Dynamic), that includes All the items at that level of the hierarchy:

 On the Web Storefront the Filters would then look like this:

 |. . .|

-Adding more than 2 levels of Filters in the tree will result in each of the subCategories opening up into another level of Filters based on the field you grouped by when you created the Dynamic Filter (remember mobile devices show 2 levels only, any levels beyond that will not be displayed).
+Adding more than 2 levels of Filters in the tree will result in each of the subCategories opening up into another level of Filters based on the field you grouped by when you created the Dynamic Filter (remember mobile devices show 2 levels only, any levels beyond that will be displayed on the WebApp only).

 On mobile devices the first level in the Filter Tree is presented in the Main Category Menu on the left, as with regular Main Categories, and the second level in the Filter boxes to the right.